-CLMOMFLG indicates if a prescription medicine event went through the Charge Payment (CP) section of the HC.
+CLMOMFLG indicates if a prescription medicine event went through the Charge Payment (CP) section of the HC or was insulin and diabetic supply/equipment (OMTYPE = 2 or 3) that were mentioned in the Other Medical Expenses section of the HC.
 Prescription medicine events that went through the CP section of the HC include: (1) events where the person filed their own prescription claim forms with their insurance company, (2) events for persons for whom the respondent did not know if they filed their own prescription claim forms with their insurance company, and (3) insulin and diabetic supply/equipment events (OMTYPE = 2 or 3) that were mentioned in the Other Medical Expenses section of the HC.
+Due to design changes, starting with Panel 17 Round 5 and Panel 18 Round 3, OMTYPE = 2 or 3 events went through the Charge Payment section only if the family sends in the claim form (PMEDCLM = 1).
 For these types of events, information on payment sources was retained to the extent that these data were reported by the household respondent in the CP section of the HC.